altomator/Image_Retrieval/README.md

 ##### Google Cloud Vision
 The very same visual content indexing can be performed with the Google Cloud Vision API.
 Just mind to set the `$classifCBIR` var to "google" and to set your key in `$apiKeyGoogle`.

+###### OCR
+The Google Vision OCR can be applied to illustrations for which no textual metadata are available.

+>perl toolbox.pl -OCR -IN_md

 ##### OpenCV/dnn module